nuts-foundation/nuts-node/docs/pages/deployment/monitoring.rst

 .. note::

-    this page is intended to be read by humans, not machines
+    this page is intended to be read by humans, not machines. all but the ``status`` entry are related to V5 functionality (gRPC network, VDRv1 and VCRv1 APIs).

 Returns the status of the various services in ``yaml`` format: